 New York is the nation’s fourth-largest state.
 However, much of its population is based in New York City and its surrounding areas.
 In 2018, there were 3,867,577 drivers in that area alone.
 New York’s auto insurance rates are much higher than the national average because of how densely populated the state is.
-If you live in New York City, you’ll likely see the highest auto rates in the state.
+If you live in the Big Apple, you’ll likely see the highest auto rates in the state.

 Like nearly every other state, New York requires car insurance to drive.
 It has requirements and policies that are unique to it.
-In this article, we’ll explore every aspect of car insurance in New York state.
+In this article, we’ll explore every aspect of car insurance in the Empire State.
 This includes taking a look at how the state’s car insurance rates stack up against the national average.
 We’ll also define and break down specific policies in the state.

 Table of contents